 Mail & Packages

-All mail and packages must contain the resident’s complete, legal name (no nicknames) and address, including room number, in order to be delivered to the residence halls.
+All mail and packages must contain a resident’s complete, legal name (no nicknames) and address, including room number, in order to be delivered to the residence halls.

 Missing or Damaged Mail

-Missing or damaged mail should be reported promptly to your Residence Hall Manager or Resident Head.
-If a package is missing without confirmation of delivery on-campus from HouseNet, please follow up directly with the shipping vendor.
+Missing or damaged mail should be reported promptly to your Assistant Director of Operations or Resident Head.
+If a package is missing without confirmation of delivery on-campus from Housing & Residence Life, please follow up directly with the shipping vendor.

 When can I pick up my package?